 Course DescriptionOut and back course along the oceanfront keeping right to loop around the duck pond.
 The start/finish is adjacent to the Clover Point parking lot.

-There are washrooms at the corner of Cook Street and Dallas Road, as well as adjacent to the Harrison Yacht Pond (the duck pond along Dallas Road).
+There are washrooms at the corner of Cook Street and Dallas Road, Harrison Yacht Pond and Clover Point.